-Usually the stomata are meant for exchange of gases in between the plant and the atmosphere.
-The transpiration takes place through the stomata and the surplus water is being evaporated.
+Usually, the stomata are meant for the exchange of gases between the plant and the atmosphere.
+Transpiration takes place through the stomata and the surplus water is evaporated.

 The mesophyll is made up of two types of cells, the palisade tissue below the upper epidermis and the spongy tissue on the lower side.